We think that parenting is about our kids - something we do to them to make them kind, smart, "good," responsible, etc.

 The way we parent our children is directly related to our childhood.
 The things that trigger us now tend to be the same things denied or suppressed in us as children.
 It can make parenting our kids incredibly challenging.
 Their development often charges our emotions, and we yell, lecture, threaten, or do things that we later cry about in the bathroom.
 (Anyone else?)

 Interested in learning more about reparenting?
-Join our FREE 3-Day Reparent Yourself Summit here!
+Check out our Reparent Yourself Online Summit and get lifetime access to 15+ incredible resources from top parenting experts.

 Re-Parenting Our Triggers